AndlerRL/Project-TeamApp/README.md

 + Added a better logo.<br>
 + Appereance has been modified.<br>
 + Added some files.<br>
-- Deleted the prev index.html file and moved to another route, since I implemented the UI.router and Swig.
+- Deleted the prev index.html file and moved to another route, since I implemented the UI.router and Swig.<br>
 - Changes has been done at server.js file, due require to meets UI.router needs.<br>
 <br>
 <h2>[v0.06]</h2>